MicroEJ/Example-Standalone-Java-C-Interface/ProducerConsumerUsingShieldedPlug/README.md

 	* "parent" producer member (so as to reuse Domain-agnostic producer code)
 * methods
 	* initialisation method (will propagate initialisation to "parent")
+	* adapter configuration function
+		* with signature matching the one of the pointer to production function in the domain-agnostic producer struct
+		* used as an adapter method to call a more specialized configuration function that can set implementation-specific info (such as pointer to Shielded Plug database)
 	* adapter production function
 		* with signature matching the one of the pointer to production function in the domain-agnostic producer struct
 		* used as an adapter method to call a more specialized production function that can use domain-specific producer info (such as sensor_ID)